evansbenj/ancient_monkeys.md/7_kmer_mtDNA_assembly.md

 The other thing I want to do is to put together a good nexus file with coding regions annotated and check if there are fewer (or any) premature stop codons in the NOVO assemblies (and also compared to the rhesus mapped data).

 I am working (among other places) on info in this directory: `/4/ben/2017_SEAsian_macaques`

+Also, raw data on graham is here '/scratch/ben/SEAsian_macaques_original_rawdata'